Kathy Burke: Career

 Burke won the Best Actress award at the 1997 Cannes Film Festival for her role in the gritty drama Nil by Mouth.
 Burke was so convinced she would not win that she made no plans to attend the ceremony; when told shortly beforehand she had won, she found her passport was out of date.
 The film also earned her a BAFTA nomination for Best Actress in a Leading Role.
 From 1999 to 2001 she appeared as Linda La Hughes in the BBC TV series Gimme Gimme Gimme (which she developed with writer Jonathan Harvey) where she was nominated for three British Comedy Awards (winning one), two BAFTA TV Awards and a National Television Award for her performance.
-In 2000, she appeared in the cult film Love Honour and Obey with Ray Burdis, and as Perry in the comedy film Kevin & Perry Go Large.In 2003, she was listed in The Observer as one of the 50 funniest acts in British comedy.
+In 2000, she appeared in the cult film Love Honour and Obey with Ray Burdis, and as Perry in the comedy film Kevin & Perry Go Large.

+In 2003, she was listed in The Observer as one of the 50 funniest acts in British comedy.

-Beginning in 2001, she refrained from acting and threw herself into theatre directing; something she considers to be one of her true passions.
-She said in an interview with Dawn French in Dawn French's Girls Who do Comedy that she no longer felt the same creative energy associated with acting that she used to (she described it as a "feeling in my belly") and that this was the reason she had stopped acting.
-However, since then she has done some voiceover work, including UK TV adverts for Ski yoghurt (2005) and the voice of Rita's mum in the computer-animated film Flushed Away (2006).
+Beginning in 2001, she stopped acting and began theatre directing, something she considers to be one of her true passions.
+She said in an interview with Dawn French in Dawn French's Girls Who Do Comedy that she no longer felt the same creative energy associated with acting that she used to have (she described it as a "feeling in my belly") and that for this reason she had stopped acting.
+However, since then, she has done some voice-over work, including UK TV adverts for Ski yoghurt (2005) and the voice of Rita's mum in the animated film Flushed Away (2006).
 She also appeared in the 2007 Christmas Special of The Catherine Tate Show as Nan's daughter Diane.

-In February 1990 she wrote and directed her first play, Mr Thomas, at the Old Red Lion Theatre.
-It was subsequently filmed and shown on Channel 4 the next year.
+In February 1990, she wrote and directed Mr Thomas at the Old Red Lion Theatre.
+It was filmed and shown on Channel 4 the next year.

-In 2007, Burke contracted Clostridium difficile while in hospital for an operation, resulting in her having to pass directing duties on Dying for It at the Almeida Theatre (which starred Charlie Condou and Sophie Stanton who she worked with on Gimme Gimme Gimme).
+In 2007, Burke contracted Clostridioides difficile while in hospital for an operation, resulting in her having to pass directing duties on Dying for It at the Almeida Theatre (which starred Charlie Condou and Sophie Stanton who she worked with on Gimme Gimme Gimme).